cynixx3/third-party-miner-installer-for-ethos/README.md

 **NOTICE: YOU SET THE LAST TWO WORDS** to what you want to do.
 Where the miner is the name of the miner branch in this repo and the actions are install, update, or revert
 IE for a full **install of bminer example** or an update of all files run:

-`bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) bminer install`
+`bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) miniz install`

 ### Updating
 The miner can be easily updated when new releases are out by just changing the action argument to "update" IE to only **update the bminer example** program to the latest release run:

-`bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) bminer update`
+`bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) miniz update`

 ### UnInstalling
 The miner can be easily uninstalled by changing the action argument to "revert" IE to **uninstall bminer example** run:

-`bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) bminer revert`
+`bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) miniz revert`

 ## ethOS Config Sample
 Here is an example of how to add bminer to ethos.
 These instructions will apply to any miner simply by changing "bminer" to the miner you want.